mihirpingili/Projects/README.md

 The datasets used in the projects are included in the repository, along with the necessary libraries and dependencies required to run the notebooks.

-## Contributions

-Contributions and feedback are always welcome!
-If you have any suggestions for improvements or would like to contribute a new project, please feel free to submit a pull request or open an issue.